Grylloblatta barberi

 Grylloblatta barberi is a North American species of wingless insect in the genus Grylloblatta.
 It is a rock crawler that lives at high altitudes in crevices under snow or glaciers.
-It was first described by Andrew Nelson Caudell in 1924.
+It was first described by Andrew Nelson Caudell in 1924 as part of a relict lineage of nocturnal and wingless insects that are adapted to living in near-freezing environments.
+Members of the genus Grylloblatta occupy the snow-covered tips of slopes in subnivean spaces or in glacial margins, where they commonly exhibit scavenging behavior and slow development.
+Molecular and morphological evidence have been utilized to place Grylloblatta barberi within the family Grylloblattidae.
+This research also provides support for the monophyly of Grylloblattodea as being part of the Polyneoptera.